Database Concepts#

 Before running any workflow the input waveform collection must be populated to define all Metadata required to run the workflow.

-That means there is normally a significant preprocessing effort required to prep the dataset.
-Existing tools to aid this process are currently available in the modules found under mspasspy.preprocessing.
-We stress, however, that preparing data for processing gets increasingly complicated as the size of a dataset grows as the probability of an unanticipated data problem increase with the size of a dataset.
+That means there is normally a significant preprocessing effort required to prepare the dataset.
+What that means is data dependent and dependent on what processing you need to do.
+Standard MongoDB tools and some Database extensions in MsPASS simplify this process, but do not remove the burden.
+We also would emphasize that preparing data for processing gets increasingly complicated as the size of a dataset grows as the probability of an unanticipated data problem increase with the size of a dataset.
 Never underestimate the universal concept of Murphy’s Law.
-Although at this writing the functionality is only planned, an essential tool is to run a verification tool to validate data before running a large job.
+For that reason we recommend all MsPASS processing workflows be broken into at least two pieces: (1) a preprocessing sequence that builds a clean database to drive (2) the python code that defines your data processing workflow.

 With that background, there are two collections used to manage waveform data.
 They are called wf_TimeSeries and wf_Seismogram.
 These two collection are the primary work areas to assemble a working data set.
 We elected to keep data describing each of the two atomic data types in MsPASS, TimeSeries and Seismogram, in two different collections.
 The main reason we made the decision to create two collections instead of one is that there are some minor differences in the Metadata that would create inefficiencies if we mixed the two data types in one place.
 If an algorithm needs to have inputs of both TimeSeries and Seismogram objects (e.g. array deconvolution where a TimeSeries defines the source wavelet and the data to be deconvolved are Seismogram object) it can still be handled, but the queries can actually happen faster because they can be issue against two smaller sets.